ethemutku/IssueTAG/README.md

 To this end, we used the 'sliding window' and 'cumulative window' approaches introduced in (Jonsson et al. 2016).

 ```
-evaluate_time_and_amount.ipynb is for the evaluation of the effect of varying time interval and amount of training data (Appendix B: Time Locality and Amount of Training Data).
+evaluate_time_and_amount.ipynb is for the evaluation of the effect of varying time interval and amount of training data.
 ```

 ## Explaining Team Assignments